nationalparkservice/QC-tips-and-tricks/3_non_numeric_columns/3_non_numeric_columns.md

+    3_non_numeric_columns
+	3_1_identifying_non_numerics
+    3_2_typos
+    3_3_categorical_errors
+    3_4_date_errors

 # 3_non_numeric_columns

+What do we mean by non_numeric_columns?
+Here I'm defining them as everything that's not an integer, float or complex number numeric.
+I am deliberately leaving out composite data types such as lists, matrices and dictionaries.
+So, this section will deal with character, logical (Boolean), categorical and date times.
+This last group, date and times, does allow arithmetic operations, but we will only treat it as character data with special formatting needs.

+# 3_1_typos_and_other_character_errors

+How do we identify non-numeric columns in the dataset?
+Unfortunately, the management of data types is very language dependent.
+However, there are some basic operations shared by R and Python.
+The methods to display and convert data types are similar, and both languages have float, integer and complex-number numeric data types.
+Complex numbers very rarely come up in datasets, so we only need to focus on columns that are *not* integer or float numerics.

+For R coding, move to the new directory using

+	setwd("../3_non_numeric_columns")
+	getwd()

+For Python, change your IPython shell to the new directory to "../3_non_numeric_columns".

+In R tidyverse, you can quickly determine the data types using glimpse(),

+	df <- read_csv("Electric_Vehicle_Population.csv")
+	glimpse(df)

+In Python, you would use

+	df = pd.read_csv("Electric_Vehicle_Population.csv")
+	df.dtypes

 Combining select and distinct is a quick way to tame non-numeric columns.
-Categorical errors and typos in text columns often jump out at you in a unique list.
+Case-sensitive errors and typos in text columns often jump out at you in a unique list.
 If there are a lot of unique values, for example species codes in a large lists of scientific names, you may also have the option of testing your data against look-up tables.
-We'll see  how to validate data with a look-up table using left_join() below.
+Typographical errors, upper and lower case irregularies, incorrect date-time formats and other text problems can often be located by creating unique lists.
+For this example,We'll see  how to validate data with a look-up table using left_join() below.
+I will address that in the next section.

-# 3_1_typos_and_categorical_errors
+Typographical errors, upper and lower case irregularies, incorrect date-time formats and other text problems can often be located by creating unique lists.
+For this example,

 QC'ing categorical errors usually requires creating a unique list.
-The airline carrier codes are displayed as a unique list in code below.
+The airlinea carrier codes are displayed as a unique list in code below.